What does it take to discover a new species? Do butterflies really drink turtle tears? And why do birds and monkeys like to chow down on clay?

 While Rainforest Expeditions excels at catering to travelers, and the lodges are quite nice and the food is delicious, please keep in mind we are venturing deep into the Amazon jungle to facilities only accessible by boat.
 We’ll be walking several miles per day through warm and humid jungle habitats on trails that in some places are covered in ankle-deep mud.
 Visiting this part of the world requires moderate physical effort, but the reward when you see your first wild macaws or catch a glimpse of an elusive tapir is well worth it.
 That being said, we’ve been alongside people of all ages in this rainforest.
 Our days should not feel exhausting; you’ll be hiking just hard enough to get a very good night’s sleep every night.

 Peru does not require any immunizations for entry, although it recommends vaccination against Yellow Fever.
 Travelers may wish to consult their own doctors.
 Other CDC recommendations for travel in Peru may be found by clicking here.

 Will I be sharing a room?

-Space at these remote lodges is limited, which means you will be sharing a room with one or two fellow travelers.
-For this trip, we cannot offer a single accommodation option aside from your night at the hotel in Lima.
+Space at these remote lodges is limited, which means you will most likely be sharing a room with one or two fellow travelers, though we do offer a very limited number of single rooms available on a first-come, first-served basis.